 But then Boudicca arrived with her tribes and burned the place to the ground.

-From those ashes London rose again, growing to become the capital of the Roman province of Britannia.
+From those ashes Londinium rose again, growing to become the capital of the Roman province of Britannia.

-This tour recreates the atmosphere of Roman London as it rose to its position of glory.
-Under Claudius Londinium had no status.
-When Hadrian arrived in 122, Londinium had reached its first peak.
+This tour recreates the atmosphere of Roman London as it rose to this prominent position.

 Details – A Settlement Called Londinium